githabas/ZF2-w2ui-CRUD-generator/README.md

 ZF2-w2ui-CRUD-generator
 =======================
 It saves me a lot of time because it does the routine CRUD starting job.
-Script creates and/or updates Zend Framework 2 modules, controllers, models, views, configs files and folders.
+Script creates and/or updates Zend Framework 2 modules, controllers, models, views, config files and folders.
 Generated tree uses w2ui (http://w2ui.com) Javascript library instead of ZF2 grids and forms.

 To start using
 ==============